Verify Videos Through AI Before You Trust the Clip

 The problem

-Video is one of the most persuasive forms of evidence and one of the easiest to manipulate.
+A real-looking video can still be misleading.
+Video is one of the most persuasive forms of evidence and one of the easiest to manipulate — and to verify videos through AI is to run a clip past multiple independent reviewers instead of trusting a single glance.
 A clip that appears to show a public figure, a breaking news event, or a viral moment may be AI-generated, edited, decontextualized, or genuine footage presented with a false caption.
 A single review — whether by a person or an AI tool — produces a single opinion.

 The cost of acting on a manipulated video is high: reputational damage, published misinformation, decisions made on false premises, or legal exposure.
 The cost of holding genuine footage unnecessarily is also real: delayed coverage, missed context, missed response opportunities.